reneeobringer/ClimateResidentialAC/README.md

 # ClimateResidentialAC

 Code and data for an analysis of air conditioning use for 75 households across three US cities (Austin, TX, Ithaca, NY, and San Diego, CA).
-The results from the analysis have been accepted for publication in [_Socio-Economic Planning Sciences_](https://doi.org/10.1016/j.seps.2023.101664).
+The results from the analysis were published in [_Socio-Economic Planning Sciences_](https://doi.org/10.1016/j.seps.2023.101664).
 The article can be cited as:

 ```bibtex
 @article{pezalla2023,